 Canon 5D MkIII Images

 So what have we learnt from all of this?
-I think it’s quite clear from the photographs that the little Olympus is a fantastic performer and the cheap zoom lens I chose has proved to be brilliant in the field.
+I think it’s quite clear from the photographs that the little Olympus is a fantastic performer and the cheap zoom lens I chose has proved to be very impressive in the field.
 These are not scientific tests, what matters to me is how a system performs in real-life situations.
 So you may be thinking, why don’t I just get rid of my pro DSLR kit?
-Quite simply because, depending on what you photograph, a highly specc’d DSLR will at times be the best tool for the job.
-As a professional photographer I have to choose my tools wisely, and on the occasions when I need fast and accurate tracking focus and extreme lowlight capability then my 5D MkIII cameras are ideal.
+Quite simply because, depending on what you photograph, a highly specc’d DSLR will at times be the best tool for the job – focus tracking being the biggie here.
+As a professional photographer I have to choose my tools wisely, and on the occasions when I need fast and accurate tracking focus then my 5D MkIII cameras are the best choice.
 So far, compact systems cannot compete on accurate tracking-focus though this may well change given the speed with which developments are being made.
-But for more than half of my assignments I will be quite happy to use my OMD and I am not the only professional who feels that way, judging by the e-mails I receive and the discussions I see within the photographic community.
+But for most of my assignments I will say at this point that I will be quite happy to use my OMD and I am not the only professional who feels that way, judging by the e-mails I receive and the discussions I see within the photographic community.
+EDIT: it’s now May 2014 and in fact I have been using my Micro 4/3 equipment for at least 95% of my work – much more than I expected, and very much a testament to their performance – time to start reducing our DSLR inventory I think.

 Occasionally the matter of depth of field crops up, because Micro 4/3 cameras have just under two stops of additional (apparent) DOF when compared to a big full frame DSLR.
 Some photographers are concerned that this might be a limitation, but it need not be at all, if you can invest in some of the fabulous fast prime lenses which are now available for Micro 4/3 cameras.
 And in fact the increased DOF is a real bonus at times.
 You can immediately see the shallower DOF in the Canon images above, and since I was deliberately maintaining similar settings as the OMD I lost a few shots with the Canon, since the DOF was so narrow at the magnification I was working at.
 In order to get the desired DOF (along the lines of what you see with the Olympus) I would have needed to stop down the MkIII a little, and in order to maintain the necessary shutter speed I would then have needed to increase my ISO.
 Bumping the ISO on a MkIII is nothing to worry about, but that might not be the case on other DSLR systems.